 There are beautiful castles and stately homes in the Lake District.
-Most of these English historic houses you can visit.
-The historic country houses are set in a beautiful landscape which you can often enjoy from the gardens of these stately homes.
+Most of these historic English castles you can visit.
+The historic country houses and castles are set in a beautiful landscape which you can often enjoy from the gardens of these historic buildings.

-In this post you’ll find the castles & stately homes in the Lake District that you can visit.
-Some have a connection to the famous English writers, and each home has its own unique history.
+In this post, you’ll find the best castles of the Lake District as well as stately homes and country houses in the Lake District.
+They have a connection to famous English writers, Kings, and Queens and each castle has its own unique history.
 Perfect for a day out during your holiday in the Lake District.

 Castles in the Lake District